spdk/spdk.github.io/development.md

 intermittent failure [GitHub Issue](https://github.com/spdk/spdk/issues?q=is%3Aopen+is%3Aissue+label%3A%22Intermittent+Failure%22) or file a [new issue](https://github.com/spdk/spdk/issues/new).
 If you do create a new issue, be sure to add the "Intermittent Failure" label to it.
-Once you have obtained an issue number from GitHub, either by matching to an existing latent failure or creating your own, you can simply post a comment to your patch on GerritHub with the following form:
+Once you have obtained an issue number from GitHub, either by matching to an existing latent failure or creating your own, you can simply post a comment to your patch on Gerrit with the following form:

 ~~~{.sh}
 # Replace 555 with your issue number.